opendocsg/slw-judgments-backfill/2018_SGHC_125/report.md

 _Whether evidence is unusually convincing_

 35     If the complainant’s evidence is accepted, the next question is then whether the complainant’s evidence in itself is sufficient to convict the accused person of the charges.
-The complainant’s evidence must be unusually convincing to overcome any doubts that might arise from the lack of corroboration, in order for the accused to be convicted of the offence based on the complainant’s testimony alone (see _AOF v Public Prosecutor_ [2012] 3 SLR 34 (“ _AOF_ ”) at [111]; _Haliffie bin Mamat v Public Prosecutor and other appeals_ [2016] 5 SLR 636 at [27]–[30]; _XP v Public Prosecutor_ [2008] 4 SLR(R) 686 at [31]).
+The complainant’s evidence must be unusually convincing to overcome any doubts that might arise from the lack of corroboration, in order for the accused to be convicted of the offence based on the complainant’s testimony alone (see _AOF v Public Prosecutor_ <span class="citation">[2012] 3 SLR 34</span> (“ _AOF_ ”) at [111]; _Haliffie bin Mamat v Public Prosecutor and other appeals_ <span class="citation">[2016] 5 SLR 636</span> at [27]–[30]; _XP v Public Prosecutor_ <span class="citation">[2008] 4 SLR(R) 686</span> at [31]).
 In some cases, the complainant’s evidence is unusually convincing.
 In other instances, the complainant’s evidence is insufficient on its own to bring the case over the threshold.
 As the Court of Appeal stated in _AOF_ at [115], in determining if a complainant’s testimony is unusually convincing, the demeanour of the witness is to be weighed alongside both the internal and external consistencies found in the witness’s testimony.
-Ultimately, the sufficiency of the complainant’s testimony to prove the case against the accused beyond reasonable doubt is to be considered, which is an inquiry that is both factual and one which is a question of judgment on the part of the trial judge (see _Public Prosecutor v Mohammed Liton Mohammed Syeed Mallik_ [2008] 1 SLR(R) 601 at [39]).
+Ultimately, the sufficiency of the complainant’s testimony to prove the case against the accused beyond reasonable doubt is to be considered, which is an inquiry that is both factual and one which is a question of judgment on the part of the trial judge (see _Public Prosecutor v Mohammed Liton Mohammed Syeed Mallik_ <span class="citation">[2008] 1 SLR(R) 601</span> at [39]).

 36     Here, the Victim’s testimony was, on the whole, believable and credible; she maintained her version of events in cross-examination, and I did not find that her evidence was to be doubted in the circumstances, particularly considering the passage of time.
 Any inconsistency between the Victim’s testimony at trial and the first information report concerning the timeline of events was minor and not material.